 If you are looking for a team you can trust to deliver top-notch fiber optic cable splicing services, just give us a call.
 Our experts have been working in the field of fiber optics for many years, and you can count on us to provide the high-quality workmanship you are looking for.

-At GP Associates, Inc., we offer fiber optic cable splicing services for customers in Knightdale and Raleigh, North Carolina, and all along the Eastern Seaboard, including Ohio, North Carolina, South Carolina, Georgia, Florida, Pennsylvania, Maryland, Virginia, Tennessee, West Virginia, and New Jersey.
+At GP Associates, Inc., we offer fiber optic cable splicing services for customers in Knightdale, Raleigh, and Durham, North Carolina, and all along the Eastern Seaboard, including Ohio, North Carolina, South Carolina, Georgia, Florida, Pennsylvania, Maryland, Virginia, Tennessee, West Virginia, and New Jersey.